dog-face/git_commit_inflator/README.txt

  _______________________________________
-/ You feel a whole lot more like you do \
+/ There will be big changes for you but \
-\ now than you did when you used to.    /
+\ you will be happy.                    /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______